 Brush a baking sheet with oil.
 Punch down dough and fit into baking sheet.
 Leave for an hour until it rises again.

 Punch fingertips all over dough to make indentations.
-Sprinkle top of focaccia with a mixture of olive oil, water, and chopped rosemary.
+Sprinkle top of focaccia with a mixture of olive oil and water.
 Sprinkle salt on top.
-Bake in a pre-heated over for about 20 minutes or until nicely browned.
+Bake in a pre-heated oven for about 20 minutes or until nicely browned.
+About halfway through add any toppings.
+If adding cheese, I like to add right at the end so it just melts ever so slightly.